The following post is from Amanda of OhAmanda.com and Impress Your Kids:

 As I sat down to write this Christmas-themed post, I read the news about the school shooting in Connecticut.
 It’s only been a few hours since it began and people everywhere are grieving.
 In such a happy, magical time of year, there is an entire community in agony over their loss.
 The country has turned their eyes, if only for a few moments, away from Christmas preparation and onto a hurting town.

 I know people are hugging their children tighter tonight.
 I know many will reevaluate their “bad day” or their stressful to-do list and be thankful for the blessings they have.
-Many of us just want do something–a few more Facebook updates about how horrible it is? some money sent to the community? a prayer before bed?
+Many of us just want to do something–a few more Facebook updates about how horrible it is? some money sent to the community? prayer before bed?

 I wish I could comfort the moms without their kindergartners tonight.
 I wish I could talk to the boys and girls fearful of going to bed tonight.

 I wish I could provide jobs for women forced into prostitution around the world.